Kavie12/youtube-clone/README.md

-<h1>Youtube Clone</h1>
+<h1>YouTube Clone</h1>

-This is a clone of user interface of Youtube that has been created with React and Tailwind
+This is a clone of user interface of YouTube that has been created with React and Tailwind

 Available pages -
 <a href="https://youtubeclonebymastersoft.netlify.app/">Home</a>,